Rehabilitation Clinical Psychology Internship

 - a neuropsychological or psychological evaluation

 - psychotherapy case presentation, which can be a treatment summary

-All applicants must participate in an in-person interview; we will notify candidates of their interview status by mid-December.
-Each applicant is interviewed by Dr. Gordon, two staff psychologists, and an intern.
+Applicants will participate in a virtual interview; we will notify candidates of their interview status by mid-December.
+Each applicant is interviewed by Felicia Connor, PsyD, ABPP, two staff psychologists, and an intern.

 To be eligible, candidates must have completed all academic coursework and comprehensive examinations leading to a doctoral degree before the start of the internship.
 We prefer candidates who have completed a significant part of their dissertation before the internship.